ozanoguz/fgt-oci-hol/readme.md

 ### Step 5.6: East-West firewall policy

-Create a firewall policy to allow traffic between Spoke VMs:
+Create a firewall policy to allow traffic between Spoke VMs.
+We do not need NAT to be enabled.

 <img src=https://github.com/ozanoguz/fgt-oci-hol/blob/main/images/fgt13.jpg width="400"/>